yzong0107/33---Selenium-CPPM-accounting-changes/README.md

+# Improvement Logs

+* 2019-12-06: For some components with non-editable start date, skip inputting start date.
+Continue to parse in other input areas.
+Don't log into error logs.

 # Install the program

 1. Install [Miniconda (Python3.7)](https://docs.conda.io/en/latest/miniconda.html)  on your local machine.
 You can access conda via the console, to make sure it's properly installed please run `conda -V` to display the version.